 Effect of Merger and Other Transactions.
-Upon the occurrence of certain transactions specified in the 2023 Plan, except as described below, (1) all outstanding options and SARs will become immediately exercisable for a period of 15 days immediately prior to consummation of the applicable transaction and (2) all outstanding awards of restricted stock and restricted stock units will be deemed to have vested, and all restrictions and conditions applicable transaction.
-The foregoing effects will result upon the dissolution or liquidation of the Company, upon a merger, consolidation or reorganization of the Company with one or more other entities in which the Company is not the surviving entity, upon a sale of substantially all of the assets of the Company is the surviving entity) approved by the Board that results in any person or entity (or person or entities acting as a group or otherwise in concert) owning 80% or more of the combined voting power of all classes of securities of the Company.
+Upon the occurrence of certain transactions specified in the 2023 Plan, except as described below, (1) all outstanding options and SARs will become immediately exercisable for a period of 15 days immediately prior to consummation of the applicable transaction and (2) all outstanding awards of restricted stock and restricted stock units will be deemed to have vested, and all restrictions and conditions applicable to such awards will be deemed to have lapsed, immediately prior to the scheduled consummation of the applicable transaction.
+The foregoing effects will result upon the dissolution or liquidation of the Company, upon a merger, consolidation or reorganization of the Company with one or more other entities in which the Company is not the surviving entity, upon a sale of substantially all of the assets of the Company to another entity, or upon any transaction (including a merger or reorganization in which the Company is the surviving entity) approved by the Board that results in any person or entity (or person or entities acting as a group or otherwise in concert) owning 80% or more of the combined voting power of all classes of securities of the Company.
 The foregoing provisions of the 2023 Plan will not apply to outstanding awards in respect of any transaction if (1) the awards are assumed in such transaction, or new awards made in substitution therefor, with appropriate adjustments to the exercise prices and other terms of such awards, or (2) the Board determines that the foregoing provisions will not apply to such transaction.